About My Recipe Critic

 Final support.
 Storage, cooling, and reheating guidance is verified to protect texture and food safety.

 We write with US cups, teaspoons, and tablespoons for speed, and include grams for precision in bakes and critical steps.
 Oven temps are listed in °F; when broiling or searing, we provide visual cues (color, crispness, syrupy glaze) and, for proteins, thermometer targets aligned with common U.S. recommendations.
-Where conversions or altitude matter, you’ll see brief notes so results remain consistent.

 Our recipes aim to serve a range of households.
 When helpful, you’ll find gluten-free, dairy-free, and lighter options, and occasional suggestions for higher-protein swaps.
 Nutrition data (when shown) come from standard calculators and are estimates—not medical advice.
 If a substitution affects texture or time, we explain how to adjust.
-Allergens are flagged where practical, and we include cooling and storage guidance to reduce risk and waste.

 Accuracy and clarity are non-negotiable.
 Before publishing, we confirm timings, temperatures, yields, and step order.
 If we update a post—whether for a clearer instruction, revised timing, or a measurement correction—we add a short “What’s Changed” note so returning readers know why the instructions look different.
 We avoid sensational claims and keep headlines descriptive.
-Reader feedback is actively monitored; if multiple cooks report the same issue, we re-test and revise.

 Our visual approach is instructional first: natural light, minimal props, and step photos that highlight what you should see (golden edges, bubbling sauce, crumb structure).
 Videos focus on pacing and cues rather than flashy cuts.
 We’d rather show you the pan than a styled backdrop if it improves your outcome.